FoxLisk/alttp-notes/all bosses no eg/route.md

 AD route thru kiki skip/pod reload

+(this means: lonk, OW EG out, do eastern first (FAWT or citrus), DMA to mirror, kiki skip, open the first door and reload the dungeon)

+Make sure to get rupees at Saha if you are going to do the Ice Rod hookpush.

 # PoD:

   * Go directly to the bridge and [deathhole](glitches.md#deathhole) to get to the big key. grab bombs/arrows